IGNF/lidar-prod/README.md

 python lidar_prod/run.py paths.src_las=[/path/to/file.las]
 ```

-### Optimization and evaluation of decision thresholds
+### Optimization and evaluation of building validation decision thresholds

 Run a multi-objectives hyperparameters optimization of the decision thresholds, to maximize recall and precision directly while also maximizing automation.
 For this, you need a set of LAS with 1) a channel with predicted building probability, 2) a classification with labels that distinguish false positive, false negative, and true positive from a rules-based building classification.